CrossLangNV/MAD/README.md

 --output_folder /MAD

-Code will create the file MAD_scores with at each line the MAD score for the corresponding sentence pair
+Code will create the file MAD_scores with at each line the MAD score for the corresponding sentence pair.